Who can use ARSC?

-If you have no active affiliation with a UA faculty member or research group: no, unless you are interested in purchasing services.
+If you have no active affiliation with a UA faculty member or research group: yes, however you will be required to set up a service purchasing contract.
 In that case, contact us.

 If you are able to utilize Linux/Unix-based systems to configure and run programs, including writing and compiling your own programs as needed: yes.